 These services are available to any elder or dependent adult regardless of income.

 Where To Get Help

-If you want to report elder abuse, contact your local county APS Office, (pdf).
+If you want to report elder abuse or dependent adult abuse in the community, contact your local county APS Office .
 Abuse reports may also be made to your local law enforcement agency.

 The following forms are to assist you in filing your report of suspected dependent adult or elder abuse.
 If you are employed by a financial institution, please complete form SOC 342.
 All other persons should complete form SOC 341.